My Olympic Story

 The 1972 Winter Olympics were held in Sapporo, Japan—and I competed in them.
-The new stars in ski racing were there—Annemarie Proell, Michele Jacot, Marie-Therese Nadig, my sister Marilyn—along with a few of the old—Wiltrud Drexel, Annie Famose, Isabelle Mir.
+The new stars in ski racing were there—Annemarie Proell, Michele Jacot, Marie-Therese Nadig, my sister Marilyn, and a few old—Wiltrud Drexel, Annie Famose, Isabelle Mir.
 For some, the Games would be a beginning; for others, they would be the end.

 My last race was the slalom.
 I walked up the hill as cold, wet flakes fell around me.
 Slowly, step by step, gate by gate, I memorized the course.
 It was smooth and rhythmical.
 The only tough spots were the bumps.